rmoesw01/Climateers/README.md

 ### Public Sentiment
 _**How does the public feel about climate change?
 Can we replicate online opinions with deep learning?**_

-In the U.S., the existence of climate change and the role of CO2 emissions have become a highly partisan topic.
-In a [2019 Pew Research survey in the U.S.](https://www.pewresearch.org/science/dataset/american-trends-panel-wave-55/), Democratic-associated respondents answered that human activity contributed "a great deal "to climate change _(76.8%)_ as opposed to the Republican-associated _(20.1%)_.
+In the U.S., the existence of climate change and the role of CO<sub>2</sub> emissions have become a highly partisan topic.
+In a [2019 Pew Research survey in the U.S.](https://www.pewresearch.org/science/dataset/american-trends-panel-wave-55/), Democratic-associated respondents answered that human activity contributed "a great deal" to climate change _(76.8%)_ as opposed to the Republican-associated _(20.1%)_.

 Furthermore, in a [2018 worldwide Pew survey](https://www.pewresearch.org/global/dataset/spring-2018-survey-data/), among 27 surveyed countries, the U.S. ranked in the lower-half of percent of respondents who consider climate change to be a "major threat" _(58%)_, and had the fourth-highest percentage _(18%)_ of respondents stating that climate change is "not a threat".